Parents file complaint after 6-year-old accused of bringing ammunition to school - NewsBreak

 Parents file complaint after 6-year-old accused of bringing ammunition to school

-The family of a Shaker Heights first grader believes her school did not act properly when they accused the 6-year-old of bringing ammunition to school.
+The family of a first grader in Shaker Heights, Ohio believes her school did not act properly when they accused the 6-year-old of bringing ammunition to school.
 Now they’re calling for a review of the district’s safety and bias training.

 Jatanna Carter and Rashon Millin shared the January 17th body camera footage they obtained from Shaker Heights Police with News 5.
 It shows staff at Onaway Elementary explaining the incident to a police officer.